-Other appointments have included: Chairman of the UK government’s Intellectual Property Advisory Committee (2001-5); UK Prime Minister’s Advisory Council on Science & Technology (1989-93); Advisory Panel for Science & Technology Policy Research Unit (SPRU) of Sussex University (1989-2003); Board, Process Automation and Computer Systems (1985-92); Companion of the Chartered Management Institute (1987-2012); Air Products & Chemicals Inc. European Advisory Council (1999-2005); Policy Committee of Cancer Research UK (2004-6); Board, London Bioscience Innovation Centre (2006-14); Fellow, Royal Society of Arts (1997-2008); Board, Primaxis Technology Ventures Inc, Toronto (1999-2005); Particle Physics and Astronomy Research Council Appointments Committee UK (1999-2008): Course Professor, Tsinghua School of Economics and Management, Beijing (2009-13).
+Other appointments have included: Chairman of the UK Intellectual Property Institute (1999-2011); Chairman of the UK government’s Intellectual Property Advisory Committee (2001-2005); UK Prime Minister’s Advisory Council on Science & Technology (1989-93); Advisory Panel for Science & Technology Policy Research Unit of Sussex University (SPRU) – (1989-2003); Air Products & Chemicals Inc. European Advisory Council (1999-2005); Policy Committee of Cancer Research UK (2004-6); Director, Primaxis Technology Ventures Inc., Toronto (1999-2005); Particle Physics and Astronomy Research Council Appointments Committee (1999-2008); Board, London Bioscience Innovation Centre (2006-14); Course Professor, Tsinghua School of Economics and Management, Beijing (2009-2018).

 He has been a student for many years of the history and trends of global invention and technology development and the closely-related role of IP.
 He has written many articles and book chapters and lectures widely on global intellectual property and technology issues, particularly as they relate to business.
 He is currently involved with the development of intellectual property in China and working for the teaching of intellectual property as a fundamental component of strategy in business school programmes worldwide.